typecraft-dev/community/articles/podman-guide.md

 Podman is rootless and modern Docker made by RedHat; it's 100% FOSS and can run basically anywhere with a Linux kernel.

-Today we will take a look at how you can spin up your first pod and get started with Podman
+Today we will take a look at how you can spin up your first pod and get started with Podman, specifically their new Desktop version

 # Dependencies